 Definitely only look into the hotels listed above, the ones below are not getting it done.

 One thing I didn’t consider until nearly finishing the guide was the issue of heating, which came up after a cold unpleasant stay at the Kou Va.
-Macau buildings don’t have heat as a general rule although they probably need it from mid December until late March.
+Macau buildings don’t have heat as a general rule although it’s probably needed from mid December until late March.
 If you’re on the road then, definitely inquire in advance if your hotel can provide a portable heater, as neither AC units nor central air systems keep much of anything (or anyone) warm then.
 Offhand, I’d wager that only the larger, more legit hotels will have them – in the smaller joints, no way.

 Let’s start with the cream of the crop, the 6 hotels that I’d consider first before all of the rest.

-MACAU BUDGET HOTELS GUIDE: MACAU HOTEL S
+MACAU HOTEL S

 Visited: Thursday, October 31, 2019 Location: Inner Harbour by Praca Preta Square Price: $370